hkz-aarvesen/resume/README.md

 - PHP and Wordpress
 - Ansible and Bash
 - Heaps of SQL
-- Frontend Javascript
+- Frontend Javascript and JQuery
 - Python and Django
 - Ruby and Rails
-- ETLs using Rake, Perl, CMD (y'know, Windows NT type scripting)
+- ETLs using Rake, Perl, CMD (Windows NT scripting)
-- Java and Lucene, Struts, Tomcat, EJB
+- Java and Lucene, Struts, Tomcat, EJB, Swing
 - C and CGI
 - VB and Access
 - Sprites on C64